itf/6s092/courses/IAP19/PS/PS23/content.md

 # Shortest paths

-Bellman-Ford has the largest asymptotic runtime of the single-source shortest path algorithms covered in this course, but it makes no assumptions about the structure of the graph.
+Bellman-Ford has the largest asymptotic runtime of the single-source shortest path algorithms covered in this course, but it makes few assumptions about the structure of the graph.
 For comparison, BFS requires unweighted edges, topological sort relaxation only works on acyclic graphs, and Dijkstra's requires nonnegative edge weights.
+Bellman-Ford only requires the graph to have no negative-weight cycles for reasons we will discuss later.

 The algorithm:

 1. Initialize the distance of the start vertex to be 0, and that of all other vertices to be $+\infty$.
-2. Relax all edges.
+2. Relax all edges in any order.
 3. Repeat step 2 $(V-1)$ times in total.

 <question expression>
-csq_prompt = "What is the runtime of this algorithm in Theta notation as a function of $V$ and $E$?   \n\n" csq_show_check = True csq_allow_check = True csq_allow_submit = True
+csq_prompt = "What is the runtime of this algorithm in Theta notation as a function of $V$ and $E$?
+Remember to express in simplest asymptotic form.   \n\n" csq_show_check = True csq_allow_check = True csq_allow_submit = True